 Some kind of genuine, not at all bookish and historical.
 Once here at this time, you begin to believe that Dante and Giotto, Botticelli, Raphael and Michelangelo once walked along these streets, well-born families weaved their intrigues, and the Medici from ordinary aptekars, and then bankers, gradually became a real legend on a global scale.

 Is it worth going to Florence to feel this aura?
 Even not in the high season?
 We tend to think that “Yes”!

 Weather in Florence in November

-For example, in November 2021, Florence even in the second decade observed warming up to +20 °C. And street thermometers during the first 20 days in the day preferred to show at least + 15-17 °C. At night, air temperatures left the comfortable corridor + 9-12 °C only at the border of December.
+For example, in November 2022, Florence even in the second decade observed warming up to +20 °C. And street thermometers during the first 20 days in the day preferred to show at least +15-17 °C. At night, air temperatures left the comfortable corridor +9-12 °C in Florence only at the border of December.

 And such a story repeats itself, if not every year, then quite regularly.
-As a result, you may not particularly think about the topic – “how should I dress”?
+As a result, you may not particularly think about the topic – “what to wear”?
 Windbreakers with a hood or sweatshirts complete with an umbrella should be enough for all occasions!

 As for precipitation, it’s usually quite plentiful.
 The average norm is from 90 to 110 mm per month, which by a wide margin turns November into the rainiest month in Florence.

 But as we said above, this is not such a high price to pay for the opportunity to get acquainted with the “Capital of the Renaissance” in a leisurely and not even too noisy atmosphere.
 Moreover, forecasts annually promise the city at the end of autumn no more than 5-7 rainy days.

 During one of which, if you wish, you can sit out in the Uffizi or Pitti?
 Go to see Siena for a day or make a not so distant excursion to the UNESCO-listed town of San Gimignano?